HLVM CLI Reference

 hlvm model pull ollama/llama3.2:latest # Download

-hlvm model rm llama3.2:latest # Remove
+hlvm model remove llama3.2:latest # Remove

 The set command persists to the same config SSOT used by the REPL model picker, hlvm ask, and the ai() API.